 In order to benefit from the scheme, the participant should be:

-- A practice nurse that has qualified in the last 12 months (NB cohort 1 Sept 2020 extended qualification to cover those qualified since November 2018)
+- A Practice Nurse that has qualified in the last 12 months

 - In, or about to commence, in a substantive role in a practice in Cornwall, or be looking for this role (Cornwall Training Hub will support with job matching)

-Expressions of interest for cohort 1 (starting September 2020) are now closed.
-A second cohort is being planned, and a waiting list is being held.
-Newly qualified GPs and Practice nurses that wish to register interest for the future programme should do so by contacting us at the below email address.
+A waiting list is now being held for Cohort 2, which we hope to start in April 2021.
+Newly qualified GPs and Practice nurses that wish to register interest for the programme should do so by contacting us at the below email address.